- Aug 17, 2023

 importantly - lets you become more familiar with the pumping and milk storage process.
 Your baby will have time to get used to bottles, too.

 Every baby is unique, and their milk needs may look different during periods of cluster feeding.
 Breastfed babies also tend to eat more frequently than formula-fed babies.
-Your baby’s stomach size and hunger cues are your best guide to when it’s time to feed them.
+Your baby’s stomach size and hanger cues are your best guide to when it’s time to feed them.
 You can also look out for other cues, such as wet and soiled diapers, to see whether your baby is getting enough milk.
 Overall, the goal is to pump enough milk to fulfill your baby’s average daily intake.
 As your baby grows, their stomach volume will also follow suit.

 As a general rule (which may vary depending on your baby´s needs), these are the average amounts of breast milk consumed by infants: